matomo-org/developer-documentation/docs/5.x/ab-tests.md

 randomly chosen and the user will see this variation for all subsequent visits.
 Experimenting in this way lets you take data-driven decisions that maximise your success.

-This section contains the following developer guides that will help you running experiments:
+This section contains the following developer guides that will help you to run experiments:

 * **Websites (JavaScript)**: Run experiments on your website in the browser.
 Follow the [website implementation guide](/guides/ab-tests/browser) when you use the Piwik JavaScript Tracker on your website.
 * **Websites (Server-side)**: Run experiments server-side by using any A/B testing framework of your choice by following the [server side implementation guide](/guides/ab-tests/server) as long as you are also using the Piwik JavaScript tracker (works with [PHP](https://github.com/matomo-org/matomo-php-tracker), [Java](https://github.com/matomo-org/piwik-java-tracker), [C#](https://github.com/matomo-org/piwik-dotnet-tracker), [Python](https://github.com/matomo-org/piwik-python-tracker/tree/dev), ...).